 We believe in a fair and consistent approach to behaviour management.
 Children are regularly reminded of the behaviour procedure and expectations.

-At Leverington Primary Academy, you can expect your child to enjoy all the benefits of working in a classroom where there are very clear expectations of behaviour, where good behaviour is continuously reinforced by praise, encouragement and rewards, and where a child knows exactly what consequences to expect if they choose to break one of the class or academy rules and code of conduct.
+At Leverington Primary Academy, you can expect your child to enjoy all the benefits of working in a classroom where there are very clear expectations of behaviour, where good behaviour is continuously reinforced by praise, encouragement and rewards and where a child knows exactly what consequences to expect if they choose to go against the rules.
+Key Stage 1 and Key Stage 2 have the same in-class behaviour system, so all adults have a fair and consistent approach that the children are familiar with.

 We appreciate and value your support with this.